Skip to main content

 Environments.yaml (all environments)

-Releasefile.yaml containing all entities
+Releasefile.yaml containing everything

-• One file per type (for grouped entities)
+• One file per type (grouped entities)

 One file per entity typeAlways a single file